tyehle/tyehle.github.io/_posts/2017-01-23-lambda-compiler.md

 All the definitions of basic functions in the language are in [resources/base.lc](https://github.com/tyehle/lambda/blob/master/resources/base.lc)

-Most functions are the same as the desugarings implemented in [Matt Might's original post](http://matt.might.net/articles/compiling-up-to-lambda-calculus).
+All the desugarings implemented in [Matt Might's original post](http://matt.might.net/articles/compiling-up-to-lambda-calculus) that are missing from the compiler are there.

-There are some new ones
+There are also some new definitions that make actually writing programs a bit easier.

-### Basic Functions
+### Useful Functions

 ```racket
 (define (id x) x)
 (define (const x _) x)